 What is canyoneering?

-The term "canyoneering" basically refers to exploring canyons, though it is most commonly used to describe canyon hikes in which ropes and basic climbing skills are occasionally required to completely get through the canyon.
-These canyons are called "technical canyons" due to the special skills and equipment required.
-The canyon country of southern Utah contains many breathtakingly beautiful canyons which are very rugged and often require the use of ropes to fully explore.
-Typically, canyoneers will hike down, or "descend" a canyon since it's often easier to rappel down the canyon's steep drops than to climb up them.
-Once we've negotiated the canyon's technical challenges, an easier side canyon - sometimes with its own unique set of obstacles - is then hiked up in order to get back to the start.
+The term “canyoneering” basically refers to exploring canyons, though it is most commonly used to describe canyon hikes in which ropes and basic climbing skills are occasionally required to completely get through the canyon.
+These canyons are called “technical canyons” due to the special skills and equipment required.
+Moab Canyoneering features big rappels and wide open canyons, while going further afield to Hanksville, we encounter true slot canyons.
+Typically, canyoneers will hike down, or “descend” a canyon since it’s often easier to rappel down the canyon’s steep drops than to climb up them.
+Once we’ve negotiated the canyon’s technical challenges, an easier side canyon – sometimes with its own unique set of obstacles – is then hiked up in order to get back to the start.
 Rappelling is necessary in every canyon that Desert Highlights visits.

 The beauty of all this is that canyoneering skills allow people to venture into places out of reach from regularly equipped hikers.
 As a result, canyoneers frequently find themselves in the lesser visited – and oftentimes more beautiful – parts of a canyon.

 Check out our guided canyoneering tours here: www.deserthighlights.com/moabcanyoneering

 What is the difference between a canyoneering tour and a rock climbing tour?